 In Canada, a prevalent P2P scam involves fraudsters impersonating technical support staff from well-known cryptocurrency exchanges like NDAX or Shakepay.
 They contact victims through unofficial channels such as social media or messaging apps, claiming that their accounts have issues that need urgent attention.

 A victim received a message on Telegram from someone claiming to be NDAX support, stating there was suspicious activity on their account.
 The scammer asked for login credentials and remote access to their device.
-Once access was granted, the scammer initiated unauthorized transactions, transferring funds out of the victim’s account.
+Once they got access, the scammer initiated unauthorized transactions, transferring funds out of the victim’s account.
 This highlights the importance of only communicating through official channels and never sharing login details.

 Binance P2P alternatives and competitors